January 22, 2026

 Cashback and rewards

 Brex offers a better rewards experience for modern teams.
-Its points are easier to earn, simpler to redeem, and don’t come with restrictions.
-Bill can offer higher rates in specific categories, but only if you commit to weekly repayments and stay within spending caps.
+Its points are easier to earn and redeem, though its rewards structure might change after being acquired by Capital One.
+BILL can offer higher rates in specific categories, but only if you commit to weekly repayments and stay within spending caps.

 Earning rewards